Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT02576795 (Phase 1/2 Study) ¹⁸ˑ ¹⁹ˑ ³⁸ˑ ⁵⁹

 (93 IU/dl ±48)

-Multiyear mean FVIII activity levels per OS in the high dose cohorts 19, 38, Co.
-3 and Co.
-4
+FVIII activity levels per CH and OS in the high dose cohorts at the end of the indicated years

 Year 1